Harsh528123/Harsh528123/README.md

 - 👋 Hi, I’m Harsh Kothari
-- 👀 I’m interested in backend development.
+- 👀 I’m seeking a software engineering internship for January 2023 .
 - 🌱 I am currently working on my React and Node.js skills
 - 📫 You can reach me at harshkothari45@gmail.com.